Callosa d´En Sarrià, Les Fonts d'Algar and Castell de Guadalest

 From Callosa to Guadalest.
 To get to Guadalest, take the CV-755 main road.

-Visit to Guadalest.
-Guadalest is perched on the summit of a rocky outcrop and is accessible through a hollow entrance cut into the mountain.
+Castell de Guadalest is perched on the summit of a rocky outcrop and is accessible through a hollow entrance cut into the mountain.
 This town, in existence since Moorish times, was declared a Site of Artistic Heritage (CONJUNTO HISTÓRICO ARTÍSTICO) by Spain in 1974.

 In Guadalest there are various other interesting historical places for you to visit, such as the church Iglesia de Nuestra Señora de la Asunción dating from the 18th century, the Alcozaiba Fort and the 12th Century Prison, situated on the ground floor of the Town Hall.

-But, without a doubt, the most outstanding historical site for the visitor is The San José Castle.
+But, without a doubt, the most outstanding historical site for the visitor is the San José Castle.
 The wonderful views to be enjoyed in Guadalest from anywhere in the town, and especially from the San José Castle, make this little village in the interior into an international ‘must-see’ tourist attraction.